 Developed and distributed through Maine Memory, the Community Guide provides ideas and resources that will help Maine communities plan local participation and celebrations.
 Download the Community Guide.

-Research, Scholarship, & Publication
+Research, Scholarship, and Publication

 MHS will continue working closely with partners in the research community to promote and share scholarship in Maine history that is relevant, accessible, and useful to better understanding Maine today.
 This will include: